FORTH-ICS-INSPIRE/artemis/poc_autoconf/README.md

    gobgp global rib del 192.168.0.0/16 -a ipv4
    ```

-5. For stress-testing, create 1000 routes of the form 192.$i.$j.0/24 where i in (1 ..
+5. For stress-testing, create 500 routes of the form 192.$i.$j.0/24 and 500 routes of the form 2001:db8:$i:$j::/64 where i in (1 ..
 10) and j in (1 ..
 100):

    ```
    docker-compose -f docker-compose.yaml -f docker-compose.pocmitigatedeaggregate.yaml exec r04 sh
    ./add_routes.sh
    ```

-6. 4.
-Check in the UI that the configuration has been updated.
+6. Check in the UI that the configuration has been updated.
 You can repeat this to see all corresponding withdrawals:

    ```
    docker-compose -f docker-compose.yaml -f docker-compose.pocmitigatedeaggregate.yaml exec r04 sh